Hi-Folks/statistics/README.md

 ### Calculate Frequencies Table

 Statistics packages has some methods for generating Frequencies Table:
-- getFrequencies(): a frequency is the number of times a value of the data occurs;
+- frequencies(): a frequency is the number of times a value of the data occurs;
-- getRelativeFrequencies(): a relative frequency is the ratio (fraction or proportion) of the number of times a value of the data occurs in the set of all outcomes to the total number of outcomes;
+- relativeFrequencies(): a relative frequency is the ratio (fraction or proportion) of the number of times a value of the data occurs in the set of all outcomes to the total number of outcomes;
 - getCumulativeFrequences(): is the accumulation of the previous relative frequencies.;
 - getCumulativeRelativeFrequencies(): is the accumulation of the previous relative ratio.

 ```php
 use HiFolks\Statistics\Statistics;